raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # IANA Considerations

-## DNS Session Signaling Opcode Registration
+## DNS Session Signaling OPCODE Registration

-IANA are directed to assign a value (tentatively 6) in the DNS Opcodes Registry for the Session Signaling Opcode.
+IANA are directed to assign a value (tentatively 6) in the DNS OPCODEs Registry for the Session Signaling OPCODE.

 ## DNS Session Signaling RCODE Registration